nocatchynamehere/ai-agent/SECURITY.md

 ## 📄 Reporting Vulnerabilities

-If you discover a vulnerability or potential exploit path in this project, please open an issue with the tag `security` or contact the repository maintainer directly.
+If you discover a security issue or exploit path, please open a GitHub issue using the security label or contact the maintainer privately.

 ---